jefferies917/magnificent-7/README.md

 - **Swagger UI**: `http://127.0.0.1:8000/docs`
 - **ReDoc**: `http://127.0.0.1:8000/redoc`

-You can also test the API using `curl` or Postman.
+You can also test the API using `curl` or Postman or go to the endpoint in your browser.

 ## Running Tests